manunamz/jekyll-bonsai/_entries/people.creator.md

 id: 908c123c77
 title: Creator
 desc: ''
-updated: 1623851566991
+updated: 1628003011834
 created: 1620681119055
 status: "\U0001F33F"
 ---
-One of the core principles driving this template is that people should be in control of their own content: They own it and have the final say on what is done with it.

-So, [[features.notes|note]] content is rendered from plain markdown files and the graph is built from the [[features.site-nav.graph.links.wikilinks]] and [[features.site-nav.graph.links.namespacing]].
+One of the core principles driving this template is that people should be in control of their own content.
+So, a [[features.doc-type|document's]] content is rendered from plain markdown files.